Castillo del Príncipe (Havana): Structure

-The castle has the shape of an irregular pentagon and has two bastions, two semi-bastions and a redan (V-shaped protrusion), further comprises deep trenches, mine galleries, warehouses, offices, a water cistern and a housing area large enough to accommodate a garrison of 1000 soldiers.
-Its defensive artillery had 60 cannons of various calibers.
+The castle has the shape of an irregular pentagon and has two bastions, two semi-bastions and a redan (V-shaped protrusion), and also contains deep trenches, mine galleries, warehouses, offices, a water cistern and a housing area large enough to accommodate a garrison of 1000 soldiers.
+It's stationed artillery consisted of 60 cannons of various calibers.
 It also has a system of tunnels built with red bricks that allow communication with all the outposts and most remote positions of the castle.

 The position of Castillo del Príncipe allowed a broad view of the city, to the remains of the old city wall, from Campus Martius.

 The fort overlooked Avenue Carlos III (today officially called Avenue Salvador Allende), which led to the house of rest and recreation of the Captains General, called Quinta de los Molinos.

 Prison

-The fortification had various uses including as a prison that served from colonial times until the triumph of the Cuban Revolution.
+The fortification had various uses including as a prison that served from colonial times until the Cuban Revolution.
 After the arrival of the revolutionary forces, the fort became the home of a unit of military ceremonies.

 The fort was primarily used by Castro's revolutionary armed forces to hold common and political prisoners.
 During 1961-1962 it housed surviving members of the Bay of Pigs Invasion who were ransomed on Christmas Day 1962.